 Inside Airbnb

 Majority of the data was obtained from Inside Airbnb, which contains snapshots of city level data.
-We used it to collect the following data:
+We used it to collect:

-Listing information: This contained information about the listing such as whether it a full or Shared listing, as well as where it was located, and information about the host.
+Listing information: This contained information about the listing such as accommodation type, as well as where it was located, and information about the host.

 Host Information: Information about the host was extracted from the Listing data.
-This included the host’s description about themselves, how long they have been a member for and how many listings they had.
+This included the host’s description of themselves, how long they have been a member for and how many listings they had.

-Guest-to-host Reviews : We used the guest’s review as our main source of data in order to determine the satisfaction of a guest’s stay
+Guest-to-Host Reviews : We used the guest’s review as our main source of data in determining the satisfaction of a stay

 Airbnb

 While majority of our data came from InsideAirbnb, it did not contain all the information for us to complete our study (e.g. the profile of the guests).
 I made use of an Airbnb crawler in order to gain additional information.
-I worked with the developers in order to expand the crawler’s capabilities for additional information that I required.
+I worked with the developers in order to expand the crawler’s capabilities for additional information required.
 The original tool was programmed in java using Jsoup library which is designed to parse, extract, and manipulate data stored in HTML documents.

-The additional information that we gained by using the crawler was included the following:
+The additional information that we gained by using the crawler included the following:

-Guest Profiles: This allowed us to gain information about the guests description about themselves, where they were from and how long they have been a user for .
-IN order to obtain this information there was existing code for scraping this data using the reviews as input.
+Guest Profiles: This allowed us to gain information about the guests’ description of themselves, where they were from, and how long they have been a user for .
+In order to obtain this information we made use of existing code for scraping this data, using reviews as input.

-Images: As Airbnb does not provide demographic information about its user’s we planned to make use of online API’s in order to obtain it, using the user’s profile as input
+Images: As Airbnb does not provide demographic information about its users we made use of online API’s that could derive this information, using the images as input.
+Thus , we had to crawl Airbnb in order to obtain these images.

-Host’s Host Locations: I built on additional functionality in order to crawl the hosts’s profile pages in order to retrieve location’s of their host’s reviews (i.e. they were a guest).
+Host’s Host Locations: I built on additional functionality in order to crawl the hosts’ profile pages in order to retrieve location’s of their host’s reviews (i.e. when they were a guest).
 This was used in order to give us an idea of whether the host has made use of the platform as a guest, and where they travelled to.
-This obviously was limited to reviews where the reviewer had allowed their location to be seen, and of course the presence of hosts leaving a review.
+This was limited to reviews where the reviewer had allowed their location to be seen.

-Host-to-Guest reviews - > Additional functionality was built in order to get reviews that other host’s have left for the guest
+Host-to-Guest reviews - > Additional functionality was built in order to retrieve reviews that host’s have left for the guest.

-IN Table X, you can observe the total number of records obtained initially.
+In Table X, you can observe the total number of records obtained initially.

 Table of Final Numbers that were collected of each (independently): Number of Reviews, listings, reviews, host trips, host-guestreviews, guesthostreviews, host images, guest images,